Chevindu/tegola-docs/docs_sample/frequently-asked-questions.md

 Now your location is publicly visible.

-Click here for more information on location settings
+[Click here](/completing-profiles/features/#map_location) for more information on location settings.

 ## I can’t add more projects to my profile.
 Why?